vincentvbh/Float_formal/code/CL/README.md

 # CryptoLine models
 We implement our own CryptoLine models for the floating-point addition and multiplication.
-Our models compute the results with zeroization and saturation and the output is always a zero or a normal floating-point number.
+Our models compute the results with zeroization and saturation and the outputs is always a zero or a normal floating-point number.
 Extensions to the full support of IEEE 754 is possible, but will be much more complicated and irrelevant to Falcon if one can show that all the intermediate floating-point numbers are zeros or normal floating-point values with the native FPU.

 # Verification of our implementations